Qualifying

 What 'bad credit' means for New Hampshire business loans

-Most conventional New Hampshire lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional New Hampshire lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 New Hampshire's economy is defined by three anchors: advanced manufacturing — the state has one of the highest manufacturing employment concentrations per capita in New England, with precision machining, electronics, and plastics industries spread across the Merrimack Valley, Lakes Region, and Connecticut River Valley — defense contracting tied to BAE Systems (the state's largest employer), Raytheon, and a network of tier-2/tier-3 defense suppliers, and a healthcare sector anchored by Dartmouth Health and Elliot Hospital systems.
 New Hampshire's no-income-tax, business-friendly environment has attracted significant small-business activity from the Boston corridor, and credit events tied to defense contract cycles, healthcare reimbursement changes, or advanced manufacturing supply disruptions are viewed differently by mission lenders than chronic financial distress.
 The SBA Office of Advocacy recognizes New Hampshire's smaller cities — Manchester, Nashua, Concord, and Keene — as having credit access gaps that CDFI lending bridges.

 New Hampshire CDFI partners that serve sub-prime borrowers